Lipen/discrete-math-course/typst/hw3.typ

 == Problem 1: Karnaugh Maps

 Karnaugh maps exploit geometric patterns in truth tables to visually minimize Boolean functions.
-Adjacent cells differ by exactly one variable, enabling efficient grouping of minterms into simpler product terms.
+Adjacent cells differ by exactly one variable, enabling efficient grouping of _minterms_ into simpler _product terms_.
-In this problem, you'll work with a 5-variable function, exploring both standard minimization and optimization with don't-care conditions.
+In this problem, you'll work with a 5-variable function, exploring both standard minimization and optimization with _don't-care conditions_.

 #block(sticky: true)[*Part (a): Generate the Function*]